skstan256/startup/README.md

 - **Note** - images are too distracting for ADHD people like myself, so my application will not have any images.
 This is a feature, not a bug.

 ## CSS Deliverable
-[x] - done - Prerequisite: Simon CSS deployed to your production environment [x] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [x] - done - Prerequisite: Notes in your startup Git repository README.md file [x] - done - 30% Header, footer, and main content body.
+- [x] done - Prerequisite: Simon CSS deployed
+- [x] done - Prerequisite: Link to Github on home page
+- [x] done - Prerequisite: Notes in startup Git repository README.md file
+- [x] done - 30% Header, footer, and main content body.
 Used flex to layout sections.
 [x] - done - 20% Navigation elements.
 Links highlight on hover.
 [x] - done - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
 [x] - done - 20% Application elements.
 Buttons are using bootstrap